tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 ## Heads up!
 * Feel free to go to the [discord server](https://discord.gg/vKhdwNAmzE) for help with the setup, there is a dedicated help channel where you can find people to help you, if you're facing any difficulties.
 (P.S.
 Please be polite)
 * You must run the game once before you start the guide.
-Otherwise it may not boot up correctly after the randomzier is installed.
+Otherwise it may not boot up correctly after the randomizer is installed.
 * VERIFY GAME FILES through the Epic Games Launcher for Kingdom Hearts 1.5 + 2.5 remix v1.0.0.8_WW (pirated copies are not supported, it is strongly recommended you buy and install the game directly from the Epic Game Store).

 ## Resources Needed: